-PGE's existing financing model takes into account the use of funds from its core activities, debt financing in the form of commercial bank credit facilities and bond programmes, credit facilities from Bank Gospodarstwa Krajowego (“BGK”), credit facilities from multilateral institutions such as the European Investment Bank (“EIB”) or the European Bank for Reconstruction and Development (“EBRD”) as well as in the form of preferential financing.
-In order to effectively manage liquidity, within the Group we have introduced a cash-pooling system, with participation of 31 Group companies.
+PGE Group's existing financing model takes into account the use of funds from its core activities, debt financing in the form of commercial bank credit facilities and bond programmes, credit facilities from Bank Gospodarstwa Krajowego (“BGK”), credit facilities from multilateral institutions such as the European Investment Bank (“EIB”) or the European Bank for Reconstruction and Development (“EBRD”) as well as in the form of preferential financing.
+In order to effectively manage liquidity, within the Group we have introduced a cash-pooling system, with participation of 34 Group companies.

-The most important available external financing sources for PGE Group areas follows::
+The most important available external financing sources for PGE Group are as follows:

 - Domestic bond programme of PLN 5 billion.